What if your private landlord will not do repairs

 Ask your landlord if you can do the repairs yourself and deduct the costs from your rent.
 Get it in writing if they agree.

-You can use a process if you want to pay for repairs and deduct it from your rent.
+Some council and housing association tenants can use a process to pay for repairs and deduct it from your rent.

 Consider legal action